 - Funnel builder

-Hubspot is a cloud-based marketing automation platform built primarily for B2C inbound marketing, although it does have a full range of lead management features.
-HubSpot offers a number of ways to visualize marketing data, including an overview dashboard and numerous on-demand reports (revenue analytics, channel performance, email analytics, lead/sales funnel, attribution, sources).
-Leave a review for HubSpot.
+HubSpot is a cloud-based marketing platform built primarily for B2C inbound marketing, although it does have a full range of lead management features.
+HubSpot offers a number of ways to visualize marketing activity, including an overview dashboard and numerous on-demand reports (revenue analytics, channel performance, email marketing analytics, lead/sales funnel, attribution, sources).

 - Revenue by persona

 - Call-to-action reporting